 On 17 May 2019 the Company completed a Placing and raised gross proceeds of c. £7 million (c.\$9 million), with Placees agreeing to subscribe for a total of 50,543,242 new Common Shares in Falcon at a Placing Price of £0.14 per Placing Share.
-The net proceeds of the Placing will primarily be used to fund Falcon's share of estimated capital expenditure in respect of the work programme in the Beetaloo Sub-basin, Australia.
+The net proceeds of the Placing will primarily be used to fund Falcon's share of estimated capital expenditure in respect of the drilling and hydraulic fracture stimulation of four horizontal wells in the Beetaloo Subbasin, Australia.